stevenrskelton/sortable-table/README.md

 						|	Default theme.
 extjs					|	Theme modeled after Senca's ExtJs Grid

+This `theme` attribute will likely not make it to the 1.0 Release, hopefully it will be unnecessary as the CSS classes solidify and themes can be applied by simply including a CSS file to override the default style.

 ## Polymer Filters

 Referencing the [polymer documentation](http://www.polymer-project.org/docs/polymer/expressions.html#filters), filters can be used in expressions to transform data: